 A margin squeeze will breach the Second Conduct Rule (SCR) where it has this impact on one or more efficient competitors.
-For a comprehensive discussion of the SCR, you can read last week's alert here.
+For a comprehensive discussion of the SCR, click here.

 Not all margin squeezing conduct will breach the SCR.
-However, if you are a vertically integrated firm with a substantial degree of market power that sells a key input on substantially less favourable terms to your competitor (compared to your own downstream unit which sells the finished product or service), which in turn fetters your competitor's ability to compete on the price of the finished product or service effectively, we recommend you consider this conduct under the SCR prohibition.
+However, if you are a vertically integrated firm with a substantial degree of market power that sells a key input on substantially less favourable terms to your competitor (compared to your own downstream unit which sells the finished product or service), which in turn fetters your competitor's ability to compete on the price of the finished product or service effectively, we recommend you seek advice as to whether this conduct risks breaching the SCR.

 When will margin squeezing be an abuse of substantial market power?

 When assessing whether a margin squeeze amounts to an abuse of substantial market power, the following factors will be important: